 - Community detection algorithms.

-- Minimum feedback arc set for weighted and unweighted graphs.
+- Minimum feedback arc set (weighted and unweighted).

 - Find all cliques (not just maximal ones); count cliques of different sizes without storing them; work with weighted cliques.

-- Biconnected components, articulation points, find all minimum vertex cuts.
+- Biconnected components, articulation points, bridges, find all minimum vertex cuts.

-- Several other specialized functions not mentioned here …
+- Many other specialized functions not mentioned here …

 The documentation contains many examples and can be accessed using the

-If you find a problem with the package, first check the Troubleshooting section of the README file.
-If the information there does not help resolve the problem, email me or open a new issue at the tracker.
+If you find a problem with the package, first check the Troubleshooting document on GitHub.
+If the information there does not help resolve the problem, you can ask on the official igraph forum or open an issue on GitHub.
 Be sure to include the output of

 IGraphM`Developer`GetInfo in your report.

-For any other type of feedback, just send an email.
-Remember that the project is open for contributions!
+For any other type of feedback, just send me an email.
+Remember that the project is open to contributions!

 To remove all traces of IGraph/M from your system, evaluate the following in Mathematica: